 From there you can pick from five frame colors and give your designers any special notes to consider.
 One downside is that you can’t go back into your order when you’ve reached the shopping cart, you’re limited to adding a special instruction instead.
 But considering a dialogue opens almost immediately with your framing specialist, I didn’t see this as being a huge problem, more like a hiccup in the process.

-The next day I heard from Jen, my sweet designer who complemented my photo and offered up four frames for me to choose from.
+The next day I heard from Jen, my sweet designer who complimented my photo and offered up four frames for me to choose from.
 I picked my favorites on Thursday and received my frames the following Tuesday.

 Ensconced in bubble wrap, the finished products look beautiful.
 And while I’m super excited about the quality of the gifts—they are pristine and made in America to boot—I’m more stoked about the fact that Framebridge was as fast, easy and affordable as it promised to be.
-Lots of the ads you see late at night on social media are literally too good to be true when you test them out, but that simply isn’t the case here.
+Lots of the ads you see late at night on social media are literally too good to be true when you test them out IRL, but that simply isn’t the case here.
 A nice touch: The handwritten note from the Framebridge team thanking me, and the gratis hook and nail included in the shipment.

 Want to try Framebridge for yourself?
 The app is offering a 15% discount to first-time users via the code "BRAVO15."